Azure/iotedge-lorawan-starterkit/docs/testing/e2e_tests.md

 an operation happens and have the test create assertion on them (i.e. `{ "type":
 "otaajoin", "status": "succeeded", "deviceid": "xxx", "time": "a-date" }`).

-Module logs can be listened from IoT Hub or UDP (experimental).
+Module logs can be listened from IoT Hub or TCP (experimental).

 Validating against the module logs.